KaiiMenai/KaiiMenai/README.md

-- 👋 Hi, I’m @KaiiMenai - Kyra Menai Hamilton
+- 👋 Hi, I’m @KaiiMenai - Kyra
 - 👀 I’m interested in learning new skills!
 - 🌱 I’m currently learning how to use power BI, and further develop my R Studio skills.
-- 💞️ I’m looking to imporove my data analytics skills.
+- 📫 I’m looking to imporove my data analytics skills.
-- 📫 How to reach me kyra.menai.hamilton@outlook.com

 <!---
 KaiiMenai/KaiiMenai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.